An Alternative to Knee Replacement

 Is this treatment safe?

-Why can't I get this treatment in Canada?
+Why can't I get Cartistem treatment in Canada right now?

 Who may benefit from this procedure?